 A few observations to secure your home hence abate the worries of coming back to an empty house after a rejuvenating vacation include:

 - Be a good neighbour, friend, or relative

-Asking neighbours, friends, or relatives to keep an eye on your property in your absence is one of the best and affordable ways of guarding a home while away on vacation.
+Asking neighbours, friends, or relatives to keep an eye on your property in your absence is one of the best and most affordable ways of guarding a home while away on vacation.
 This is only possible if you have established good ties with them.